 This story was submitted to Love What Matters by Della Anne.
-You can follow her journey on Instagram and her blog.
+You can follow her journey on Instagram.
 Do you have a similar experience?
 We’d like to hear your important journey.
 Submit your own story here.
 Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read about amazing acts of kindness during the coronavirus outbreak:

 ‘If you look at the back of my car right now it looks like I’m overly prepared, but this stuff isn’t for me.’: Woman starts supply drive for elderly during coronavirus outbreak, ‘We can’t all do everything, but each of us can do something’

 ‘An 80-year-old woman cracked her car window and explained, in tears, ‘We’re afraid to go in the store.
 We don’t have any family to help us.’: Woman urges ‘offer help to anyone you can’ during coronavirus hysteria

 ‘There are a lot of ‘what-ifs’ in the world right now, so I decided it was time to pull out the tutus and let the magic begin.’: Woman spreads joy and laughter to strangers during coronavirus outbreak with rainbow tutus

 Help us show compassion is contagious.
 SHARE this story on Facebook with family and friends.